marclepl/renting-knowledge-app/README.md

 We are creating a Ruby on Rails app using Active Record as a layer on top.

 As Ruby on Rails was explained above, here are a few lines about what Active Record is:
 Rails Active Record is an ORM (object/relational mapping) layer that comes with Rails.
 It runs between the database and our code.
-It allows us to automatically generated method names created from the field names of database tables.
+It allows us to automatically generate method names created from the field names of database tables.
 Each Active Record object uses the CRUD logic (Create, Read, Update, and Delete), and allows us to easily map between the database and our application.

 Active Record is automatically generated with the generation of our Ruby on Rails app.